ohpauleez/scratch/gottafind/README.md

 * Google Maps integration
 * Add app cache support to speedup load times and allow for intermittent connections
 * style
-* If you add multiple pages, use Session Store to save the location.

 Hacking